stephengacheru/usehover.github.io/new/buy-button.md

             android:text="@string/buy_string" />
 {% endhighlight %}

 A few things to note here: due to issues on some devices, you must define`android:gravity` and `android:textColor`.
-They can be whatever you want, but they must there.
+They can be whatever you want, but they must be there.
 We also recomend setting a background color, the default is a dark blue.
 The default text for the button is "Buy", but you can set it to whatever you like.

 ## Customize Button Parameters